asanmateu/cdcleaner-tool/README.md

 The script features a range of functions with different functionality that clean each of the template columns.

-This package runs with a conda environment to benefit from conda's dependency management functionality.
+Pre-dockerised version: This package runs with a conda environment to benefit from conda's dependency management functionality.

 ## 1. Version 1.0.0 🚧